 My mom has been making freezer jam for as long as I can remember.
 Every year when summer rolls around all I can think is JAM SEASON!!
-This summer I made a few batches with my mom, which inspired me to share the recipe for mango jam.
+This summer I wanted to mix things up a bit and make mango jam.

-I think it’s a loose adaptation from the recipe on the Certo box, but what really makes it so delicious is how she makes it.
+This recipe is a loose adaptation from the recipe on the Certo box, but what really makes it so delicious is how it’s made.

 What Is Freezer Jam?

 Freezer jam is by far and away the easiest type of jam to make.
-It doesn’t involve water baths or complicating canning techniques like some recipes do.
+It doesn’t involve water baths or complicating canning techniques.
 In fact, most freezer jam recipes don’t require any cooking at all!

-To make mango freezer jam, you just mash down your mango chunks and mix it with sugar, then stir in some liquid pectin and lemon juice and you’re good to go.
+To make mango freezer jam, you just mash down your mango chunks, mix them with sugar, then stir in some liquid pectin and lemon juice and you’re good to go.

 The hardest part is just waiting for it to set.
 Then it’s into the freezer for a year’s worth (in our case – we make several batches) of homemade, delicious jam.